As a Mutual Fund Distributor, you handle multiple clients at once. Understanding your investors' psychology and market reaction is important.

 They often make hasty decisions based on emotions or market news.

 Ask them about their risk appetite and past investing experiences.
 Accordingly, you can plan their investments which might include high risk funds to maximise returns.
+Introduce them to the mutual fund schemes that focus on aggressive growth.
+This class of investors can benefit from sectoral funds or high-growth equity funds.

 While they might want to invest everything in a high-risk product, explain the importance of diversifying their investments and the risks of investing in a single fund.